 The INTERCARGO Secretariat, on behalf of their members, participates in various meetings, working groups and forums.

-The next bi-annual INTERCARGO meetings will be taking place in Singapore on 5-6 March 2018 – see here
+The first 2018 bi-annual INTERCARGO meetings took place in Singapore on 5-6 March 2018 – see here

 The second 2017 bi-annual INTERCARGO meetings took place in Athens on 9-10 October 2017 – see here